 Example of unsecured loan: Working capital loan

 These are small ticket loans (up to a few lakhs) that are offered to businesses to meet their daily cash crunches and working capital needs.
 These usually do not require any collateral and are approved based on the credit score and financial health of the business.
-Working capital financing is often availed by MSMEs (e.g., traders, retailers, etc.) as it helps them to meet immediate cash requirements and manage regular operational expenses especially during lean seasons.
+Working capital loan financing is often availed by MSMEs (e.g., traders, retailers, etc.) as it helps them to meet immediate cash requirements and manage regular operational expenses especially during lean seasons.

 |Advantage of working capital loan||Disadvantage of working capital loan|